mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

        Possible values:

        * ``open`` In case of a transfer to an external bank account, this status indicates the transfer will be picked up for processing with the next daily payout round.
-       * ``pending`` The transfer has been picked up and is being processed.
+       * ``pending`` The transfer has been picked up and the balance's funds have been reserved.
+       * ``sent`` The transfer has been picked sent to the bank.
        * ``completed`` The transfer has been completed.
        * ``failed`` The transfer could not be processed.
+       * ``returned`` The transfer was bounced back by the bank.

    * - ``currency``